 How to enable the identifier

-The identifier is enabled when you define a secret for the identifier.
+The identifier is enabled when you define a secret for the identifier in the config.txt file.
 This secret does not allow publishers to decode privacy information but is used to cause each EZproxy site to send a differently-encoded identifier via hashing.

 In config.txt, this statement must be included to enable the identifier: